dotnet/docs/docs/fsharp/get-started/installing-fsharp.md

---
+---
-title: Installing F#
+title: Install F#
 description: Learn how to install F# based on your environment. ms.date: 07/03/2018
---
+---

-# Installing F# #
+# Install F# #

-There are multiple ways to install F# depending on your environment.
+You can install F# in multiple ways, depending on your environment.

-## Installing F# with Visual Studio
+## Install F# with Visual Studio

 If you're downloading [Visual Studio](https://visualstudio.microsoft.com/) for the first time, it will first install the Visual Studio installer.
 Install the appropriate SKU of Visual Studio from the installer.
 If you already have it installed, click **Modify**.